El Yope Arroqueno is made with the massive and wild maguey Arroqueno, which can take over 20 years to reach maturity.

 About this mezcal

-El Yope Arroqueno is made with agave Arroqueno in San Baltazar Chichicapam, Oaxaca.
+El Yope Arroqueno is made with maguey Arroqueno (agave Americana) in San Baltazar Chichicapam, Oaxaca.
 Mezcalero Don Ismael Rosales cooks his agave in an underground pit oven, crushes his agave with a tahona, ferments in wooden tubs, and double distills in a copper still.

 El Yope Mezcal